D-5.9 Decomposing Multiplication: DecompMultRNS

 In FHE, gadget decomposition (Β§A-6.4) is used to compute ciphertext-to-plaintext

-multiplication with a small noise.
+multiplication with small noise.
 For example, BFV and CKKSβs homomorphic

 key switching (SummaryΒ C-5 in Β§C-5) uses gadget decomposition to compute